Friedrich Josef Rauch: Life

 Friedrich Josef Rauch was born in Munich in 1906, the son of a senior police inspector.
 At the age of 15, whilst still at school, he joined a right wing paramilitary Freikorps unit and in 1922 joined the NSDAP.
 He was involved in the attempted Nazi Beer Hall Putsch and in 1923 was one of the first recipients of the Blutorden award (Blood Order).
 He later joined the SA and gained employment in the Bavarian police.
 His career was accelerated by the Nazi assumption of power in 1933.

-Six foot tall, upright in bearing, an outdoor type without suspect intellectual pretensions, a keen and accomplished horse rider, skier and mountaineer with all the right political and nationalistic views, Friedrich Rauch was just the kind of man the New Order welcomed to its ranks.
-He was promoted to inspector, then to captain in the Security Police, and in 1940 he was seconded to Berlin for security duties on the staff of the Head of the Reich Chancellery, Dr Lammers.
+Friedrich Rauch was six feet tall and an experienced horse rider, skier, and mountaineer.
+He held political and nationalistic views aligned with the New Order.
+He was promoted to inspector, then to captain in the Security Police.
+In 1940, he was seconded to Berlin for security duties on the staff of the Head of the Reich Chancellery, Dr. Lammers.

 In 1940 he was admitted into the Allgemeine SS with rank as an SS Hauptsturmführer.
 In December that year he volunteered to leave the office and served in the 1st SS Division Leibstandarte SS Adolf Hitler, seeing action in Bulgaria, Greece, Romania and Yugoslavia.
 In July 1941 Rauch returned to work under SS Obergruppenführer Dr. Hans Lammers in Berlin.